echeran/smile-of-murugan/webbook/chapter03.md

 *runtokai*, *Naṟṟiṇai*, and *Paṟanāṉūṟu*.
 A certain *Peruntēvaṇār* is quoted as the author of a Tamil version of the *Mahabharata* (this *campu* work has unfortunately reached us only as a fragment).
-A few verses of this *Pāratam* are quoted in the commentaries.¹ It may probably be dated into the middle of the 8th Cent.
+A few verses of this *Pāratam* are quoted in the commentaries.[^tamil-paratam-venpa] It may probably be dated into the middle of the 8th Cent.
 These two persons are probably identical, since the Perutēvaṇār who wrote these introductory verses to the ancient anthologies is referred to